Lalnghinglova Hmar

-Lalnghinglova Hmar (popularly Tetea Hmar, born on 9 October 1977) is a journalist and sports promoter in Mizoram, India.
-He works as the joint editor of Vanglaini, a leading daily newspaper in Mizo language.
-He is also currently the honorary secretary of Mizoram Football Association and Executive Committee member of the All India Football Federation.
+Lalnghinglova Hmar (popularly known as Tetea Hmar, born on 9 October 1977) is the current Minister of State for Labour, Employment, Skill Development & Entrepreneurship Department, Sport & Youth Services Department and Excise & Narcotics Department.
+He is also currently the MLA for Aizawl West 2 Assembly constituency.

 Through his journalism and sports activities, he has been credited with the revolution of football in Mizoram.
 He helped to establish the Mizoram Premier League, for which he is recognised as the father of Mizo football.

 Hmar contested at the 2019 Lok Sabha election from Mizoram constituency as an independent candidate but lost to C. Lalrosanga of the Mizo National Front party.

 Early life and education

-Hmar was born to H. Lalchhuanlina, a Mizoram Police Service officer, and Biakṭhuami.
+Hmar was born to H. Lalchhuanliana, a Mizoram Police Service officer, and Biakṭhuami.
 He is the second of four siblings, with two brothers and a sister.
-He studied at St. Paul's High School and then at Pachhunga University College, both in Aizawl.
+He studied at St. Paul's High School and then at Pachhunga University College, both in Aizawl, Mizoram.
 He completed his bachelor's degree ifrom St. Edmund's College, Shillong and earned his master's degree in history from the North Eastern Hill University, Shillong.

 Career

 After qualifying the University Grants Commission's National Eligibility Test, Hmar taught history at Pachhunga University College for two years.
 In 2001, he entered journalism and became the joint editor of the daily newspaper Vanglaini and the Revival Evangelical Weekly.
 He also serves as Joint Secretary of the Mizoram Olympic Association, and member of the Confederation of Indian Industry National Committee on Sports.
+He is also currently the honorary secretary of the Mizoram Football Association, executive committee member of the All India Football Federation, and chairman of the AIFF League Committee.